PetarZecevic/eloquent-javascript/chapter_5/README.txt

     - JavaScript functions have an 'apply' method.
     You pass it an array (or array-like object) of arguments, and it will call the function with those arguments.

+    - JSON rules: All property names have to be surrounded by double quotes, and only simple data expressions are allowed—no function calls, variables, or anything that involves actual computation.
+    Comments are not allowed in JSON.